-- Operating system media or a network share or a USB key on which to save the operating system ISO image. - Dell Systems Management Tools and Documentation DVD (if you want to install Dell OpenManage[TM] System Administrator).
-This is not applicable for Dell PowerEdge[TM] SC systems. - If you are using SBUU image downloaded from the support site and you want to install Microsoft Windows 2008, Windows OS Install Support Pack. - Basic knowledge of RAID
+- Operating system media or a network share or a USB key on which to save the operating system ISO image. - Dell Systems Management Tools and Documentation DVD (if you want to install Dell OpenManage System Administrator).
+This is not applicable for Dell PowerEdgeTM SC systems. - Basic knowledge of RAID. - If you are using SBUU image downloaded from the support site and you want to install Microsoft Windows 2008, Windows OS Install Support Pack.